-Gone are the days where eloping in Boston consists of plastic flowers from the dollar store and a tacky looking altar with twinkly lights that belong in the 70s.
+Gone are the days when eloping in Boston consists of plastic flowers from the dollar store and a tacky looking altar with twinkly lights that belong in the 70s.
 Let’s elope in Boston in style!

-It doesn’t have to be secret, but it doesn’t have to be overtly public either.
+Your Boston elopement doesn’t have to be secret, but it doesn’t have to be overtly public either.
 Elopements can be anything you want it to be.
 Throw tradition to the wind!

 Eloping in Boston is a good idea because it will provide an intimate experience which reduces financial obligations and provides less stress when planning compared to the traditional wedding route.
 You’ll also be able to avoid “center of attention” anxiety!

 BEST ELOPEMENT LOCATIONS IN BOSTON

 Planning a Boston elopement?
 Here are a handful of Boston locations that will get you started on location ideas for the elopement!

 - Boston Common

 - Martha’s Vineyard

 - Institute of Contemporary Art